The Singleton

 Marcus tapped the paper once against the counter and walked off toward the elevators.
 Jeff poured coffee he would not finish.

-His thumb found the grain of the wooden case under the table.
-Smooth.
-Light.
-Un-networked.
-His brain, in contrast, was scanning frequencies — the hum of the air handler, the click of the PM's pen, a faint after-image of Ella's laugh, the F-150 exhaust still in his nose somehow. *Too many threads.*
+His brain was already scanning frequencies — the air handler, the click of the PM's pen, the cooling-tower hum from the courtyard, the F-150 exhaust still somehow in his nose. *Too many threads.*

 *Come back,* Aion said, from the far edge of his hearing.